Strategy When Drug Use is Reason for a Crime

 Defending Drug Crimes in California

-Sometimes they have mental issues combined with drug/alcohol use; whatever the case is, pick up the phone.
+Sometimes, they have mental issues combined with drug/alcohol use; whatever the case is, they pick up the phone.
 Ask to schedule a consultation with Ronald Hedding.
 I stand at the ready to help you.
 Hedding law firm has two office locations in LA County.
 We offer a free case consultation by phone or contact form.